Gigabit Broadband Fiber Installations

 We now have over 600 year-round residents.
 We have amenities such as a state-of-the-art Community Center complete with a workout facility, cafe, and cultural arts programming for all.
-Our health center, a newly renovated K-12 school, and the Boardman Cottage nurture our people.
+Our health center, a newly renovated K-12 school, a preschool, and the Boardman Cottage nurture our people.
 We have a variety of stores and businesses making sure we have what we need to carry on.

 Living on an island requires a strong community.
 We are fortunate to enjoy a community with roots spanning multiple generations of our year-round and seasonal families.
 Our residents come from all walks of life.
 Some have spent the majority of their lives here working in traditional roles such as skilled craftsman building houses, painting, lobster fishing, and other trades.
 Other residents spent time around the world before settling here.
 Some bring experiences from high level positions in large corporations and government.
 Our population swells in the summer when many of these people return to vacation with family and friends.
 We all find our own ways of enjoying life out here.